 On my end, when I give homework to my students as reinforcement, I should stipulate a letter in the student’s communication notebook requesting them to assist their children.
 Hence, they have to affix their signature on the child’s work.
 Moreover, this will strengthen the bond between me and my students’ parents.
 Then, corrective checking and evaluation must follow the next day.

 3. Always provide immediate feedback on the student’s performance

 Why should teachers give immediate feedback on how students perform?
 Ultimately, constant feedback will lead to student engagement and will strengthen his/her inner drive to do more.
 Thus, a student studies.

 Our responses to student’s behavior and academic performance play a very important role in motivating the students to improve their performances.
-Feedback might be given verbally or written.
+Feedback might be given verbally or in writing.
 It should not in any way undermine the students’ self-confidence.
 Giving constructive feedback to our students will encourage them to study and perform more.
 This is giving due recognition to students’ hard work.
-Hence, this strategy also works best on making students prepare and study.
+Hence, this strategy also works best in making students prepare and study.